MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 let m_0_0 = mat[0, 0];
 ```

-During compilation, the compiler will translate these into the appropriate function invocations
+During compilation, the compiler translates these into the appropriate function invocations
 based on the position and mutable usage of the expression:

 ```move